 The bottom line

-Neither an erect penis nor penetration are essential ingredients for amazing sex.
+Neither an erect penis nor sexual penetration are essential ingredients for a healthy sexual relationship.
 Experiment with everything from touch to erotic talk via the latest sex toys, and you may find it benefits your sex life immeasurably.

 What's more, non-penetrative sex isn’t synonymous with a “sexless relationship”.
 Quite the contrary.
 It opens up a whole new world of sexual experimentation, undiscovered pleasure, and intimacy with your partner that can ultimately help to build a healthy sexual relationship.

 - Everything you need to know about sexual consent